About Matthew Stublefield

 How I Got Here

 I've done this across technology, media, education, healthcare, and financial services.
 The industries change but the patterns repeat.
 Teams that confuse motion with progress.
 Organizations that treat symptoms instead of root causes.
-Leaders who need someone from outside the system to see what they can't.
+Leaders who need someone outside the system to see what they can't.

 Outside of Work